gochartit/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-This is a workspace that shows all available data analysis projects showed on gochartit.com
+This is a workspace that shows all data analysis projects presented on gochartit.com